Stop Illegal Bird Trade

 Help end the threat posed by Asia’s wild bird trade – to both nature and our health

 The COVID-19 pandemic is a terrible but timely reminder that human health is tightly interlinked with the fate of wild animals trapped and sold in trade markets around the world.
 With your help we can bring an end to illegal and unsustainable wild bird trade practices in Asia, where we are currently working.
 We have the science, the expertise and the local knowledge.
 We now need your help to scale up our work and end wild bird trade once and for all.

-Thanks to our passionate anonymous supporters, we are able to make your contribution go even further.
-Our donors have agreed to provide an extra £5,000 of match-funding – this means your donation will be DOUBLED, to deliver twice the impact!
+Thanks to our passionate anonymous supporters, we were able to make your contribution go even further.
+The first £55,000 donated was DOUBLED, to deliver twice the impact!

 Wildlife trafficking is huge business – with links to organised crime.

 The shocking scale of the wild bird trade is a tragedy for nature.
 Organised poaching networks are emptying Asia’s forests of their parrots and songbirds – where they will be transported, often in appalling conditions, to markets across the region.

 A large proportion of the hundreds of millions of caged birds across Asia have been plucked from the wild.
 This unsustainable demand is fuelling an overexploitation crisis across the region, and left dozens of species - from songbirds to cockatoos – on the edge of extinction.
 On the island of Java it is now thought there are more songbirds in cages than in forests.

 And these are just the ‘lucky’ ones.
 Other species, such as the Helmeted Hornbill, are shot on sight to feed demand for their casque (their striking bill) so they can be turned into ornamental trinkets.